 Depending on the type of cherry wood and your desired outcome, you can have darker or lighter shades.

-Our favorite stains for cherry wood are tung oil, linseed oil, lacquer, beeswax, and varnish.
+My favorite stains for cherry wood are tung oil, linseed oil, lacquer, beeswax, and varnish.
 It can change the color of your cherry wood from traditional or natural to antique, reddish to brownish, and gray to black.

 Also Read: How to Finish Wood with Beeswax